-The difference between renewal and sustainability is as stark as the difference between life and death.
+The difference between renewal and sustainability is as stark as between life and death.
 Let me explain by using the evolution of a species, say a human resource, which could easily apply to other resources.

 I have had three in-depth conversations about ESG this week, where the devotion to reason initially appeared as hopeless as administering medicine to the dead, were it not for nature’s truth – I dutifully explain – to be irrefutable and undeniable.